 Understanding the UK requirements for fire safety in schools can be challenging.
-Fire safety practice in the UK, in commercial or non-domestic premises, is based on the Regulatory Reform (Fire Safety) Order 2005.
-Moreover, it doesn’t provide specific examples for schools, or any other premises for that matter.
+All fire safety practice in the UK, whether in commercial or non-domestic premises, is based on the Regulatory Reform (Fire Safety) Order 2005.
+Moreover, this document doesn’t provide specific examples for schools, or any other premises for that matter.

 To make things a little clearer and more concise, here’s a summary of that legislation, as well as a whole host of other important things to consider.
 In this article, we’ll cover everything from the possible causes and consequences of a school fire, to the ways you can prepare for and fight one.

 What are some common causes of school fires?

 In order to properly understand the legislation and actions you can take against school fires, it’s wise to first understand their likely causes.
 UK schools pose twice the level of fire risk as other non-domestic premises; why is this?

 This is the predominant cause of school fires; it is estimated to count for 60% of them.
 This is particularly concerning, when you consider that only 2% of UK schools are fitted with sprinklers.
 Arson is most often committed in school holidays when there is no-one there to detect a fire or fight it.
 Accordingly, an automated sprinkler system would be the best defence here, particularly considering some of these school fires have cost up to £20m.

 Similarly, unintentional fires are rife in schools.
 On average, UK secondary schools have nearly 1000 students enrolled.
 This creates a huge window of opportunity for accidental fire; 1000 students cannot be scrutinised at all times.
 From cigarettes left behind bike sheds to the spillage of flammable chemicals, there are a whole host of ways children can cause accidental fires.
 Moreover, children are not often well-versed in fire safety.